Is the Flu Going Around in Hawaii Right Now? March 2026 Update

 As of late March 2026, Hawaii’s flu levels are being tracked by the CDC’s ILINet surveillance network.
 Because Hawaii has a smaller reporting population than mainland states, week-to-week numbers can be more variable.

-Check our Hawaii flu dashboard for the current ILI rate, trend chart, and comparison to the national average.
+Check our Hawaii flu dashboard for the current ILI rate, trend chart, and comparison to the national average, then use the Hawaii health overview if you also want RSV, COVID-19, and measles context.

 Why Hawaii’s Flu Season Is Different